Deploy Office 2010-2000 add-in / plugin

 Build the add-in project and choose Publish ADX Project in the project context menu or in the Project menu.

-This opens the dialog window shown in the screenshot below.
+This opens the Publish dialog discussed in the next section.

 Installer file

-Specifying the path to the .MSI installer in the Publish dialog fills in some fields in the upper part of the dialog.
+Specifying the path to a .MSI installer in the Publish dialog fills in info fields in the upper part of the dialog.

 Fields in the upper part of the Publish dialog are filled